 New research from NASA suggests that the solar wind creates a complex electrical environment around Phobos, giving its night side and shadowed craters a static electric charge.
 This could impact plans for future robotic and human explorers to study the moons of Mars.

 The Martian moon Phobos is directly exposed to the solar wind, a stream of electrically charged particles constantly blowing off the surface of the Sun.
 According to a new simulation, the interaction of the solar wind with Phobos creates a complex electrical environment that statically charges the moon’s night side.
-Credits: NASA’s Goddard Space Flight Center/CI Lab
+Credit: NASA’s Goddard Space Flight Center/CI Lab

 Powerful solar eruptions could electrically charge areas of the Martian moon Phobos to hundreds of volts, presenting a complex electrical environment that could possibly affect sensitive electronics carried by future robotic explorers.
 A new study also considered electrical charges that could develop as astronauts transit the surface on potential human missions to Phobos.

 Phobos has been considered as a possible initial base for human exploration of Mars because its weak gravity makes it easier to land spacecraft, astronauts and supplies.
 The idea would be to have the astronauts control robots on the Martian surface from the moons of Mars, without the considerable time delay faced by Earth-based operators.
 “We found that astronauts or rovers could accumulate significant electric charges when traversing the night side of Phobos – the side facing Mars during the Martian day,” said William Farrell of NASA’s Goddard Space Flight Center, Greenbelt, Maryland.
 “While we don’t expect these charges to be large enough to injure an astronaut, they are potentially large enough to affect sensitive equipment, so we would need to design spacesuits and equipment that minimizes any charging hazard.”
-Farrell is lead author of a paper on this research published online Oct.
-3 in Advances in Space Research.
+Farrell is lead author of a paper on this research published online on October 3 in Advances in Space Research.

 Mars has two small moons, Phobos and Deimos.
 Although this study focused on Phobos, similar conditions are expected at Deimos, since both moons have no atmosphere and are directly exposed to the solar wind – a stream of electrically conducting gas, called a plasma, that’s constantly blowing off the surface of the Sun into space at around a million miles per hour.